Wrap Around Concept and TCP Sequence Number

 Taking base 2 of given logs.

 Example-3: Bandwidth of channel is given as 1 GBps.
-How long can a packet stay in link without worrying about problem of having 2 packets with same sequence numbers?
+How long can a packet stay in the link without worrying about the problem of having 2 packets with the same sequence numbers?

 Example-4: GATE-CS-2014-(Set-3) | Question 65